Learn more about Travis Dumont : Owner/Facilitator of Manifesting Consciousness

 - Personality Type Specialist

 - Facilitator: Manifesting Consciousness Academy

-- With over 25 years of study and experience in Human Behavior & Development as a Transformational Life Coach & Master NLP Practitioner, my goal is to help transform the planet by guiding individuals towards self-awareness & increased consciousness.
+- With over 25 years of study and experience in Human Behavior & Development as a Transformational Life Coach & Master NLP Practitioner, my goal is to help end fear, suffering, limitations and self-doubt, by guiding individuals towards self-awareness & increased consciousness.
 I am very passionate about the work I do, and grateful to have the opportunity to help improve the lives of others!

 Awaken to yourself, to life, and to reality.

 At 55 years of age, looking back I recognize that I spent most of my life in the “Pursuit of Happiness” only to discover along the way that happiness was already inside me just waiting to be uncovered.

 I have been curious about human behavior and development for most of my adult life because I wanted to better understand myself, others, and the relationships we form.

 I literally began my journey of becoming self-realized on my thirtieth birthday.
 What should have been one of those milestone birthdays where I celebrated all of the blessings and accomplishments in my life, quickly turned into my biggest nightmare!
 It’s ironic that on paper my life appeared quite successful and by the measures of society it was!
 My marriage was going on ten years, I had a beautiful 4 year old little boy, I owned my own successful home remodeling business & was actively pursuing real estate investment, I owned my own home which was quickly building equity on a fifteen year mortgage, and my credit was golden.
 However, on the inside I was in complete turmoil, and I hated my life more than ever!